DanjelPiDev/Extended_LIF_Neurons/README.md

-# LIF and Bernoulli Neuron Simulation
+# LIF Neuron Simulation

 ### 🚀 Development Notes
 > ⚡ I developed my own implementation of LIF neurons because the
 > norse library did not meet my specific requirements.
-> Additionally, I created Bernoulli neurons, which are a
-> probabilistic spiking neuron model, and extended LIF
-> neurons to support probabilistic behavior in the latest update.
 > I also implemented PyTorch-compatible layers for LIF neurons,
 > enabling their integration into neural network models.

 ---

->Bernoulli neurons are going to be replaced by the LIFNeuronGroup (Already supporting the probabilistic spike generation).
->So I will remove the Bernoulli neurons in the next update.

----

-This repository implements spiking neural networks using **Leaky Integrate-and-Fire (LIF)** neurons and **Autoregressive Bernoulli Spiking** neurons.
+This repository implements spiking neural networks using **Leaky Integrate-and-Fire (LIF)** neurons.
 The simulations include membrane potential tracking, spike generation, and a comparison of spiking behaviors between neuron types.

 ## Key Features
-- Simulation of **LIF neurons** with voltage decay, threshold-based spiking, and membrane reset.
+- Simulation of **LIF neurons** with voltage decay, threshold-based spiking, probabilistic spike generation, and membrane reset.
-- **Autoregressive Bernoulli Spike Sampling (ABSS)** for probabilistic spike generation.
 - Visualization of membrane potentials and spike trains for single and multiple neurons.
 - PyTorch-compatible layers for integration into neural network models.